artem-bayandin/blockchain-samples/README.md

 - upgradeable contracts and routers, upgradeable beacons,
 - logic and data storage contracts separation,
 - 2 separate upgradeable NFT contracts with marketplaces, storing data on-chain and off-chain,
-- earnings for users for their activities.
+- earnings for users for their activities;
+- **1800 lines of code, 350 lines of deployment scripts**, 13 contracts, 13 contract-wrappers for tests (with additional public methods), 11 interfaces, 4 abstract base contracts (on November 3, 2021).